GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 There are several points to note when using the job update feature.
 * To use the job update feature, `savepointsDir` must be set and the value of this field cannot be deleted when updating.
-This is because the Flink operator requires the value to create a savepoint for job updates.
+This is because the Flink operator requires it to create a savepoint for job updates.
-* You can replay Flink job from your desired savepoint by updating `fromSavepoint`.
+* You can resume Flink job from your desired savepoint by updating `fromSavepoint`.
-If you want to resume the updated job from the latest savepoint, set `fromSavepoint` to `LATEST`.
+If you want to resume the updated job from the latest savepoint, `fromSavepoint` must be unspecified.
 * `cancelRequested` and `savepointGeneration` are not allowed to update at the same time with other fields due to functional characteristics.